-The original text is written as an 'international version' called 'Exploring Geoscience - across the Globe' and is illustrated by photographs selected from across the globe and 'interest boxes' of global interest.
-It is published on the International Geoscience Education website at: http://www.igeoscied.org/teaching-resources/geoscience-text-books/.
-Geoscience educators across the globe have been invited to take this core text and to add photographs and 'interest boxes' for their own regions; they have also been asked to translate the text, as appropriate, to produce an 'Exploring Geoscience' textbook for their own regions.
+The original text was written as an 'international version' called 'Exploring Geoscience - across the Globe' illustrated by photographs selected from across the globe and 'interest boxes' of global interest.
+Geoscience educators across the globe were invited to take this core text and to add photographs and 'interest boxes' for their own regions; they have also been asked to translate the text, as appropriate, to produce an 'Exploring Geoscience' textbook for their own regions.